coursegit9999/DataProducts/README.md

 - Repository contains code for a Shiny App
 - The application performs Miles per Gallon vehicle comparisons
-- A short overview can be found in the gh-pages repository
+- A short presentation can be found in the gh-pages branch